Tiger Stadium Traffic and Parking Policies

 Oversized Vehicle Parking

-Definition of Oversized Vehicles: An oversized vehicle for the purpose of LSU football tailgating is any vehicle other than a motor home more than 20 feet long and/or 7 feet wide.
+DEFINITION: An oversized vehicle for the purpose of LSU football tailgating is any vehicle other than a motor home more than 20 feet long and/or 7 feet wide.
 Oversized vehicles may park in reserved parking lots only with the permission of LSU Athletics Administration.

 REASON: Oversized vehicles do not fit into designated parking spaces and require special accommodations.

-Policy: Charter buses must park and drop off in Lot 406 on Skip Bertman Drive, just west of the Charles McClendon Practice Fields.
+POLICY: Charter buses must park Lot 406 on Skip Bertman Drive, just west of the Charles McClendon Practice Fields (see fold-out map).
 Bus parking is free in Lot 406.
 Motor homes are not allowed in Lot 406.
-Parking space for buses is not guaranteed and is available upon arrival.
+Parking space for buses is not guaranteed and is available on a first-come, first served basis.
+Buses are not permitted to drop-off or pick-up on campus or other areas around campus.

-Policy: Utility trailers require a $50 fee to park in the Game-by-Game parking area designated in blue on the gameday parking map.
+POLICY: Utility trailers require a $50 fee to park in the Day of Game Parking area designated in blue on the gameday parking map.
 (Information is also available in the Fan Guide and at LSUsports.net/carparking).
 Utility trailers are not permitted to occupy parking spaces and/or park in reserved (gold) lots.
 Motor home owners will be permitted to pull a trailer into a motor home lot to drop off items up until seven hours prior to kickoff.
 Vehicles are permitted access for 15 minutes to drop off items in motor home lots.
 If the owner of a utility trailer chooses to keep his/her trailer on campus, they will be directed to park it in a public lot such as a lot on Gourrier Lane.

 REASON: Spaces in reserved lots are reserved exclusively for cars or motor homes.
 Even if a utility trailer fits into a motor home space, it can cause tailgate parties to overflow into travel lanes, causing a hazard for other vehicles and the passage of emergency vehicles.